Flow Equivariant World Models: Memory for Partially Observed Dynamic Environments: Additional Related Work

 One representative design (and the baseline we chose in our experiments) combines a local attention window for short-range coherence with an auxiliary SSM memory module that compresses past observations \citep{po2025longcontext, savov2025statespacediffuser}.
 While such hybrids can stabilize generation over modest horizons, in practice we observed they often learn to memorize camera-conditioned appearance rather than maintaining a canonical scene state.
 This viewpoint-variant storage becomes brittle under viewpoint changes and especially under dynamics that evolve out of view, since the memory must simultaneously (a) retain evidence from past viewpoints and (b) support correct state updates when the scene changes without direct observation.
 Moreover, when the auxiliary module has limited functional capacity (e.g. linear state updates), it can further constrain the complexity of dynamics and viewpoint variation that can be retained over long horizons.
+The original paper focuses on static scenes, and the challenge that more realistic dynamic scenes pose to such methods is established in this work.

 Other memory strategies trade compression for retrieval.
 For instance, database-style approaches such as WORLDMEM store past frames (or features) and retrieve relevant context based on field-of-view overlap \citep{xiao2025worldmemlongtermconsistentworld}.
 While retrieval can recover visually similar evidence, storing raw viewpoints can be inadequate for dynamic environments where the correct future state may differ from any previously observed frame.
 Furthermore, the memory footprint typically grows with the number of observations unless aggressive pruning or summarization is introduced.